SXDIST/DayZ-LOD-Tools/README.md

-# DayZ LOD Tools Addon for Blender

-Welcome to **DayZ LOD Tools**, an addon for Blender designed to streamline the creation of Level of Detail (LOD) models for use with Arma 3 Object Builder.
-This tool automates the generation of Resolution LODs and Geometry LODs, offering a user-friendly interface and customizable options to enhance your workflow.
+Welcome to **DayZ LOD Tools** — an addon for Blender designed exclusively to work with **Arma 3 Object Builder**.

+This tool simplifies the process of creating models with various levels of detail (LODs) by providing a user-friendly interface and customizable parameters to enhance your workflow.
-## Overview

-DayZ LOD Tools simplifies the process of generating LODs by providing an intuitive panel within Blender's 3D Viewport.
-It supports the creation of multiple resolution levels with adjustable decimation ratios, bounding box LODs, and the option to create empty objects with properties.
-The addon is optimized for Blender 4.5 and includes a refactored codebase for stability and performance.

-## Features

-- **Resolution LOD Generation**: Automatically create up to four resolution LODs with customizable decimation ratios using presets (Custom, Tris, Quads) or user-defined values.
-- **Geometry LOD Options**: Generate a bounding box (Box) LOD or an empty object with properties (None) to meet various modeling needs.
-- **Custom Properties**: Add and manage named properties for both Resolution and Geometry LODs to enhance object metadata.
-- **Enhanced UI**: Features icons and tooltips for all controls, improving usability and visual clarity.
-- **One-Click Processing**: Use the "Generate LODs" button to process all settings with a single action.

-## Installation
+### Installation

+To install the addon, follow these simple steps:

-1. **Download the Addon**
+1.  **Download the addon**
-   Clone or download this repository to your local machine.
+    -   Go to the [Releases](https://github.com/yourusername/DayZ-LOD-Tools/releases) section on the GitHub page.
+    -   Download the latest version of the addon as a `.zip` file.

-2. **Install in Blender**
+2.  **Install the addon in Blender**
     -   Open Blender 4.5.
     -   Go to `Edit > Preferences > Add-ons`.
-   - Click `Install` and navigate to the downloaded `DayZ-LOD-Tools` folder.
+    -   Click the **"Install"** button.
-   - Select the `__init__.py` file and click `Install Add-on`.
+    -   Select the downloaded `.zip` file and confirm the installation.
-   - Enable the addon by checking the box next to "Arma 3 Object Builder Extensions".
+    -   Activate the addon by checking the box next to "Arma 3 Object Builder Extensions".

-3. **Verify Installation**
+3.  **Verify the installation**
-   Switch to the 3D Viewport, open the sidebar (`N` key), and navigate to the `Object Builder` tab.
-The "Auto LODs Generator" panel should appear.

-## Usage

-### Accessing the Panel
+    -   Go to the 3D Viewport.
-- Open the 3D Viewport sidebar (`N` key).
+    -   Open the sidebar (press the `N` key).
-- Select the `Object Builder` tab to find the "Auto LODs Generator" panel.
+    -   Navigate to the `Object Builder` tab.
+You should see the "Auto LODs Generator" panel.

-### Resolution LODs
+### Requirements

-- **Enable**: Check "Generate Resolution LODs" to activate.
-- **Prefix**: Set a prefix for LOD object names (e.g., "resolution_lod_").
-- **Start LOD**: Choose to start with "LOD 0" or "LOD 1".
-- **Preset**: Select a decimation preset (Custom, Tris, Quads) or define custom ratios.
-- **Named Properties**: Add custom properties to apply to all generated LODs.
+-   **Blender 4.5 or newer**.
+-   **Arma 3 Object Builder** is **mandatory** for the addon to work.
+The addon's functionality is not available without it.

-### Geometry LOD
+### Key Features

-- **Enable**: Check "Generate Geometry LOD" to activate.
-- **Name**: Specify the name for the Geometry LOD object.
+-   Generate up to four levels of detail (LODs) with customizable simplification ratios.
-- **Type**: Choose "Box" to create a bounding box or "None" for an empty object with properties.
+-   Create geometric LODs (e.g., a bounding box) or empty objects with specified properties.
-- **Named Properties**: Add custom properties for the Geometry LOD.
+-   A convenient control panel in the 3D Viewport with icons and tooltips.

-### Generate LODs
+### Notes
-- Click the "Generate LODs" button to process the selected options and create the LODs based on the active object.

-## Requirements
-- Blender 4.x or later.

-## Known Issues
-- The addon does not account for modifiers affecting geometry (e.g., Subdivision Surface).
-Use applied geometry for accurate results.
-- Report any bugs or feature requests on the GitHub Issues page.

-## Contributing
-- Fork the repository.
-- Create a branch for your changes.
-- Submit a pull request with your improvements.

-## License
-This addon is released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute it as per the license terms.

-## Contact
-For support or inquiries, please open an issue on the GitHub repository or contact the authors directly.
+-   Ensure you have [**Arma 3 Object Builder**](https://github.com/MrClock8163/Arma3ObjectBuilder) installed, as the addon is specifically designed to integrate with it.
+-   Download the `.zip` file only from the official Releases section to avoid compatibility issues.

+---

+### Why this is important

+-   I have added a note in the **"Requirements"** section stating that **Arma 3 Object Builder** is mandatory, so users will immediately understand this dependency.
+-   The installation instructions now clearly describe the process of downloading the `.zip` from the Releases and using the "Install" button in Blender, as you specified.

+If you have any additional requests or need anything changed, let me know!
+You can paste this text directly into your project's README on GitHub.
+Don't forget to replace the link `https://github.com/yourusername/DayZ-LOD-Tools` with the actual URL of your repository.